 Another Nursery BEFORE …

-I will share a full tutorial on the wood plank wall next week.
+I shared a full tutorial on the wood plank or “Shiplap” wall HERE.
 It went up so quickly.
 We did use different paint for the wood planks and for the built-in-bookcase and window seat.
 It is Oxford White (semi-gloss) from Sherwin Willimans.
 I wanted there to be a slight difference from the walls.
 We also primed the bookcase and window seat before painting.
 The helpful guy in the paint department at Lowe’s suggested just one can of paint and primer and it was exactly what we needed!
-(I did a little DIY project on that Toy Hamper I will share too!)
+(I did a little DIY project on that Toy Hamper you can find HERE)

 And if you saw my Instagram Stories I couldn’t wait to get the accessories on the shelves.
 The guys quickly painted the shelves and put them in but they told me I couldn’t put anything on them!
 I said that is like giving a kids a piece of candy and saying they can’t eat it!
 They eventually dried and I could play…